mdn/content/files/en-us/glossary/color_space/index.md

   - `a98-rgb` color space

-    - : In-gamut `r`, `g`, and `b` values range from `0` to `1`.
+    - : The `a98-rgb`, is the Adobe® 1998 RGB color space designed to represent all the CMYK colors as RGB.
+About 50% of the visible colors specified by the CIELab color space can be achieved, encompassing more cyan-green hues that other RGB.
+In-gamut `r`, `g`, and `b` values range from `0` to `1`.
 The transfer curve is a gamma function, close to but not exactly 1/2.2.
+The whitepoint is D65.

   - `prophoto-rgb`

-    - : The `prophoto-rgb` color space is used by photographers.
+    - : Developed by Kodak, the `prophoto-rgb` color space can represent all the colors likely to occur in nature and about 90% of CIElab colors.
+In-gamut `r`, `g`, and `b` values range from `0` to `1`.
+The transfer curve is a gamma function, with a value of 1/1.8, and a small linear portion near black.
+The white point is D50, the same as is used by CIE Lab.

   - `rec2020`

-    - : `rec2020` is a broadcast industry standard, ultra-wide gamut space capable of representing almost all visible real-world colors.
+    - : `rec2020` is a broadcast industry standard for ultra high definition, 4k and 8k televisions.
+The ultra-wide gamut space is capable of representing almost all visible real-world colors, beyond the capabilities of most current displays.
+Coverage is expected to increase over time as displays improve.
+In-gamut `r`, `g`, and `b` values range from `0` to `1`.
+The whitepoint is D65.

 - [CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space) color spaces